 NOTE: Please refer to http://rg-guidelines.nswlrs.com.au/e-dealings/elodgment/dealings_eligible_for_elodgment/transfer_electronic to see when a transfer is not eligible to be lodged electronically.

-Conveyancing Rules – May 20188.6 Lodgment of standalone caveats from 1 July 2018
+Conveyancing Rules – May 2019

+8.6 Lodgment of caveats dated from 1 July 2018 to 30

+June 2019

-8.6.1 A caveat signed on or after 1 July 2018 must be lodged using an ELN, except where the caveat is to be lodged with any other dealing affecting the same folio of the Register.
+8.6.1 A caveat signed between 1 July 2018 and 30 June 2019 must be lodged using an ELN, except where the caveat is to be lodged with any other dealing affecting the same folio of the Register.

 8.6.2 Rule 8.6.1 does not apply if:

 a) the Folio of the Register for the land affected by the caveat is not Electronically Tradeable, or if an ELN is not available and has not been available for one clear Business Day; or

 b) the caveat is not eligible to be lodged electronically.

+8.7 Lodgment of Mainstream Dealings from 1 July 2019 to 30

+June 2020

+8.7.1 Any Mainstream Dealing or combination of Mainstream Dealings signed between 1 July 2019 and 30 June 2020 must be lodged using an ELN, except where accompanied by any other dealing.

+8.7.2 Rule 8.7.1 does not apply if:

+(a) the Folio of the Register for the land affected by the Mainstream Dealing is not Electronically Tradeable, or if an ELN is not available and has not been available for one clear Business Day; or

+(b) the Mainstream Dealing is not eligible to be lodged electronically.

+8.8 Lodgment of dealings from 1 July 2020

+8.8.1 Any dealing or combination of dealings which are eligible to be lodged electronically and are signed on or after 1 July 2020, must be lodged using an ELN.

+8.8.2 Rule 8.8.1 does not apply if the Folio of the Register for the land affected by the dealing is not Electronically Tradeable, or if an ELN is not available and has not been available for one clear Business Day.
-Conveyancing Rules – May 2018

-9. Electronic Certificates of Title
+Conveyancing Rules – May 2019 9.
+Electronic Certificates of Title

 Real Property Act 1900 Section 33AA(1)